opsschool/curriculum/config_management.rst

 scripting. (.. todo:: a specific example might help)

-In the early 2000s, the systems administration community began to focus more intently on configuration management as distributed systems became both more complex and more common.
+In the early 2000s, the systems administration community began to focus more intensely on configuration management as distributed systems became both more complex and more common.
 A series of LISA papers and an explosion in the number and sophistication of open-source tools emerged.
 Some highlights and background
 reading: